The Santa Claus Effect Deception series by BraveHeart

 During the globally broadcast music concerts from and for Bethlehem, we featured a video that showed how all of the major spiritual teachings showed the common message of being loving, towards the self and others.
 There was never, at any time an implied or specific request, by any authority figure working with us, to sensor this universal message.

 Contrary to how the Palestine people have been portrayed by the media, they courageously strive to the embodiment of the words of Mother Teresa who stated, “Let us not use bombs and guns to overcome the world.
 Let us use love and compassion.
 Peace begins with a smile.
 Smile five times a day at someone you don’t really want to smile at; do it for peace.
 Let us radiate the peace of God and so light His light and extinguish in the world and in the hearts of all men, all hatred, and love for power.

 Today, if we have no peace, it is because we have forgotten that we belong to each other-that man, that woman, that child is my brother or my sister.
 If everyone could see the image of God in his neighbor, do you think we would still need tanks and generals?”

 Love and Peace is the new universal and lateral thinking in Palestine.
 Their Government and it people know this – it is even proclaimed in large graffiti letters painted on Bethlehem’s dividing wall, “Love Wins.”
 May both the goodness of the Palestinian and Israeli people help realize, and model to the world, how two groups of kind, brilliant and caring people can Unite us all in the power of love and peace.

-Love and peace on earth is truly possible when each of us achieve clarity, remember to love our neighbors as ourselves (by first reverently loving the self) and know that the salvation of the world depends on each of us.
+Love and peace on earth are truly possible when each of us achieves clarity, remember to authentically love our neighbors as ourselves (by first reverently loving the self) and know that the salvation of the world depends on each of us.